 But it was day 2 that I was looking forward to.
 Everyone knew it.
 The tourists staying with me at the B&B knew it.
 The hosts knew it.
 Fortunately I had researched enough to have previously worked out that you need to book parking at Greenway, you can’t just turn up.
 And I had booked parking for first thing.
 Of course I was still early but they let me in anyway.
 The guy at the gate suggested that I stay in my car for twenty minutes as the property doesn’t open until 1030.
 When the gathering thong started edging their way to the entrance I joined them thinking it must just be on the outskirts of the car park.
 How wrong I was.
 A good five minute walk down the drive to the National Trust entrance lobby.
 What a glorious walk it was though.
 Beautiful old trees and great big fragrant plants, bird song.
 It gave you the opportunity to relax and step back in time.

 And yet I was still too early and had to wait for them to unlock.
 As I stood having my card scanned, a very happy newbie member here, I heard the radio of one of the volunteers crackle into life announcing the imminent arrival of 60 French students.
-Now I have nothing about a bit of education but I was pretty sure that I had quite literally bumped into said French students on Torquay seafront on Tuesday night and most certainly did not wish to repeat the experience in Agatha’s bedroom.
+Now I have nothing against a bit of education but I was pretty sure that I had quite literally bumped into said French students on Torquay seafront on Tuesday night and most certainly did not wish to repeat the experience in Agatha’s bedroom.

 So I scarpered.
 Straight to the front door of the house, impatiently stopping and making the most of the opportunity to take a great people free shot.